What is CORE?

 Steps for Participating in CORE:

-- Provide the dealer with voucher request information.
+3. Provide the Dealer with voucher request information.